By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Full and queen bed frames are not interchangeable.
 A queen mattress will not fit in a full bed frame, and a full mattress will be noticeably undersized in a queen frame.
 Both sizes have strong availability in furniture stores, though queen frames dominate the selection in most retailers.

 Platform beds, adjustable bases, and bed-in-a-box frames are all widely available in both sizes, though queen options are generally more numerous.
 If you plan to use an adjustable base, confirm the queen dimensions before purchasing.
+Our adjustable bed frame guide covers the best options in both sizes.

 How much bigger is a queen than a full?

 A queen is 6 inches wider (60 vs. 54 inches) and 5 inches longer (80 vs. 75 inches) than a full.
-That is roughly 660 more square inches, or 23 percent more sleeping surface.
+That is roughly 660 more square inches, or about 23 percent more sleeping surface.

 Is a full big enough for two people?